denizariyan/GTA-Vice-City-Interactive-Map/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer

+Rockstar Games does NOT endorse or sponsor this project.
+This is a community made project.

 ## License
 Copyright (c) 2020 Deniz Ariyan